 Cast iron drains, for example, can experience high levels of interior deterioration while appearing okay on the outside.
 That means pipes that look healthy could fail at any moment, ruining your freshly remodeled space.
 Galvanized pipes in general don't have an incredibly long lifespan.
 Anytime you need to update your bathroom, you likely need to replace the galvanized pipes as well.
 Often, this means the whole pipe run, as joints will freeze due to corrosion, making piecemeal replacement impossible.

 Copper pipes have a longer life, but their appearance can be deceiving.
 If you have hard water, mineral deposits can result in copper pipes corroding from the inside out.
 If your plumbing included new PEX (cross-linked polyethylene) piping, those may not need replacing.
 Professional evaluation is still recommended.

 New and Existing Fixtures May Require Plumbing Upgrades

 Even if you already have water supply and drain pipes in place for a tub or a water-dispensing fridge, those pipes may require replacement or upgrades.
-In areas around showers, tubs and other applications prone to water leakage or damage, flooring and other surfaces may require replacing as well.
-Sometimes, the damage isn't clear until the old tub gets moved, and then you realize that you need not only new flooring but also structural repairs to ensure the safety and structural integrity of your home.
+In areas around showers, tubs and other applications are prone to water leakage or damage.
+In these instances, flooring and other surfaces may require replacing as well.
+Sometimes, the damage isn't clear until the old tub gets moved.
+Then you realize that you need not only new flooring but also structural repairs to ensure the safety and structural integrity of your home.